 Newbie: What is max trades you have open at one time?

 SlickTrade: Depends.
 This is where your trade volume leverage and account size comes in.
-You don’t want to mess around and get margin called so if you’re trading at a dollar per pip on the 1k account you get with the 500 dollar deposit you should have been fine to enter at least two trades.
+You don’t want to mess around and get margin called so if you’re trading at a dollar per pip on the 1k account you should have been fine to enter at least two trades.
 Or even at .2 is essentially 2 dollars per pip.

 Newbie: If I have a 1k account, should I do $1 a pip or $10 a pip?